Harlech1/TPackage/README.md

 ## Usage

-Here's a simple example for showing TKPaywallView:
+Here's a simple example for using TKPaywallView:

 ```swift
 import SwiftUI